 Robots.
 Headlines are becoming more alarming.
 One-third of retail jobs to vanish by 2025 and Robots could wipe out another 6 million jobs.
-With online still growing, there simply aren’t going to be enough workers to pick all those products, either in warehouses or in stores.
+With online still growing, there simply aren’t going to be enough workers to pick all those products in warehouses or stores.
 What I’m telling you is even though you will no longer make as many trips to a retail store, you will still be buying the same amount of products.
 And those orders will still require someone or something to pick it up and pack it.

 Subscriptions.
 When I grew up, the only subscriptions you could have were to your local newspaper or favorite magazines.
-Now thanks to Amazon and others, a new business model has arisen where a customer pays a recurring price at regular intervals to get a product.
-It can be as basic as the Dollar Shave Club or an Amazon subscription to your favorite toilet paper or as fancy as a subscription for food delivery like Blue Apron, or a monthly clothes or skincare delivery.
-The churn rate on these subscriptions are pretty high though, so many are losing money.
+Thanks to Amazon and others, a new business model has arisen where a customer pays a recurring price at regular intervals to get a product.
+It can be as basic as the Dollar Shave Club or an Amazon subscription to your favorite toilet paper, as fancy as a subscription for food delivery like Blue Apron, or a monthly clothes or skincare delivery.
+The churn rate on these subscriptions is pretty high, so many are losing money.
 After all, once you have been through a few months, you can get bored and want to choose something on your own – instead of allowing someone else to edit your choices.

 Part-time becomes the norm.
 Retail used to be a place you could find full-time work fairly easily.
 But with staffing done by algorithms and the avoidance of providing benefits, part-time is now the norm.
-Without a lot of effort, you can’t build loyalty and a branded shopping experience with people who only work a couple days a week.
+Without a lot of effort, you can’t build loyalty and a branded shopping experience with people who only work a couple of days a week.
 In a chicken-or-the-egg scenario, do retailers train less because they have more part-timers or more part-timers because they train less?